Adaptive Cache Enhancement for Test-Time Adaptation of Vision-Language Models: Proposed Method

 \subsubsection{Curriculum Thresholding}

 The task of dynamically setting class-specific thresholds in alignment with the evolving learning progress of the model is challenging.
-Ideally, the threshold for each class can be set specifically based on evaluation metrics, e.g., recognition accuracy or entropy as,

-where $\mathcal{T}_t(c)$ is the adaptive threshold for class $c$ at time step $t$, and $m_t(c)$ denotes the corresponding metric, whether it is accuracy or entropy.
-This approach ensures that classes with poorer performance, indicated by lower accuracy rates, are designated smaller thresholds (or conversely, higher entropy leads to larger thresholds), thereby permitting a greater number of their instances to be retained in the cache during the testing phase.
+Ideally, the threshold for each class can be set specifically based on evaluation metrics, e.g., recognition accuracy or entropy as \(\mathcal{T}_t(c) = m_t(c) \cdot \mathcal{T}_0(c)\), where $\mathcal{T}_t(c)$ is the adaptive threshold for class $c$ at time step $t$, and $m_t(c)$ denotes the corresponding metric, whether it is accuracy or entropy.
+This ensures that classes with poorer performance, indicated by lower accuracy rates, are designated smaller thresholds (or conversely, higher entropy leads to larger thresholds), thereby permitting a greater number of their instances to be retained in the cache during the testing phase.
 However, dynamically adjusting these thresholds throughout the training process requires continuous accuracy estimates at time increments $t$, which impedes training efficiency.

-In this study, we introduce Curriculum Thresholding, a thresholding mechanism that evaluates the learning status of classes without introducing any additional inference steps and/or requiring extra annotations.
+In this study, we introduce Curriculum Thresholding, a thresholding mechanism that evaluates the learning status of classes without introducing any additional inference steps and/or requiring additional annotations.
 Central to our hypothesis is the postulation that when subjected to a high threshold, the quantity of confidently classified predictions ascribed to a particular class serves as a robust indicator of the learning progress for that class.
 Specifically, we proceed with the following steps:

 {